ArshadAman/Morse_Code/README.md

-# Morse_Code
+# Morse Code
-This is a python based script to change the text to the morse code. this script runs on python 3.6.x version for above
+This is a python based script to change the text to the morse code.
+This script runs on python 3.6.x version for above